Beating inflation with compound interest investing strategy

 Our platform gives you the advantage to pick loans with flexible amounts and duration.
 So, you can invest monthly and earn interest on both principal and previous interest of the loans, thus compounding interest bit by bit and as time goes on see how your earnings accelerate.
 We know that investing for 50 or 25 years with one company may seem too far-fetched, but the illustration above is given for the sake of showing you how compounding works and how returns accelerate with each consecutive year.
 That’s precisely why a smart investor like Warren Buffett believes that starting to invest early and keeping it doing it till you retire will create you a nest egg and make you financially prosperous due to the compounding principle.

-The good news is that investing with Debitum Network, not only allows you to earn compound interest, but each loan on our platform carries an additional guarantee (personal guarantee from owners, accepted invoices from large companies or guarantee by another company), thus making your investments with us less risky.
+The good news is that investing with Debitum Network, not only allows you to earn compound interest, but each loan on our platform carries an additional guarantee (personal guarantee from owners, accepted invoices from large companies or guarantee by another company or a buyback guarantee from a broker), thus making your investments with us less risky.
 We do believe that safer investments are possible and high returns come with time and with the help of compounding interest, but never at the expense of the safety of your money.